What is Off-Balance Sheet Financing?

 #1 – Leasing

-- For the lessee, it is the source of financing as lessor bears the financing of the asset.
+1. For the lessee, it is the source of financing as lessor bears the asset financing.

-- Only Operating leases qualify as off-balance-sheet financing, and financial leases are required to be capitalized on the balance sheet as per the latest Indian Accounting Standards.
+4. Only Operating leases qualify as off-balance-sheet financing, and financial leases must be capitalized on the balance sheet as per the latest Indian Accounting Standards.

 #2 – Special Purpose Vehicle (SPV)

-- The parent company creates SPV to enter into a new set of activities but wants to isolate itself from risks and liabilities from new activity.
+1. The parent company creates SPV to enter a new set of activities but wants to isolate itself from risks and liabilities from new activity.

-- If the parent company fully owns SPV, then under accounting standard for most countries, it needs to consolidate the SPV balance sheet into its own, which defeats the purpose of creating off-balance sheet finance.
-Therefore usually, companies create SPV by way of the new joint venture with some other entity.
+4. Suppose the parent company fully owns SPV under accounting standards for most countries.
+In that case, it needs to consolidate the SPV balance sheet into its own, defeating the purpose of creating off-balance sheet finance.
+Therefore, companies usually create SPV through a new joint venture with another entity.

 #3 – Hire Purchase Agreements

 If a company cannot afford to purchase assets outright or obtain finance for the same, it can enter into a hire purchase agreement for a certain period with financiers.
-A financier will purchase the asset for the company, which in turn will pay a fixed amount monthly until all the terms in the contract are fulfilled.
-The hirer has the option of owning the asset at the end of the hire purchase agreement.
+A financier will purchase the asset for the company, which will pay a fixed amount monthly until all the terms in the contract are fulfilled.
+The hirer can own the asset at the end of the hire purchase agreement.

-- Under normal accounting, the asset reflects in the balance sheet of the purchaser, and the hirer need not show it in its balance sheet during the period of the hire purchase agreement.
+1. Under normal accounting, the asset reflects in the purchaser's balance sheet, and the hirer need not show it in its balance sheet during the period of the hire purchase agreement.

 #4 – Factoring